-Effective Sensory Path Design: A Conversation with Timothy D. Davis, Ph.D.
+Effective Sensory Pathways Design: A Conversation with Timothy D. Davis, Ph.D.

-Effective Sensory Path Design: A Conversation with Timothy D. Davis, Ph.D.
+Effective Sensory Pathways Design: A Conversation with Timothy D. Davis, Ph.D.
 CAPE

 Timothy D. Davis, Ph.D.
 CAPE teaches undergraduate and graduate courses at the State University of New York (SUNY) Cortland.
 Some of his courses include Adapted Physical Activity and Sport, Motor Development, Instructional Strategies in APE, Inclusive Outdoor Education and Positive Behavior Management and Discipline.
 He has been teaching for over 20 years and holds bachelor's and master's degrees in Physical Education and Adapted Physical Education from California State University at Chico.
 He holds a Ph.D. in Adapted Physical Education from the University of Virginia.